QChemX/go-benchmarks/README.md

 # go-benchmarks

-Test the performance of CPU using a CLI built in Go.
+Test the performance of CPU using a CLI tool built in Go.